 Food sensitivities and intolerances are surprisingly common and seemingly on the rise.
 There are many symptoms from rashes and joint pain to fatigue and difficulty sleeping that may be associated with food intolerances.
 When you work with a naturopathic doctor, they might recommend an elimination diet to determine whether your symptoms are related to food intolerances, allergies, or other food sensitivities.
 So, what is an elimination diet and how does it work?

-Headaches, bloating, rashes, stomach discomfort, poor bowel habits, fatigue, and joint pain are just a few symptoms that are often attributable to food allergies or insensitivities.
+Headaches, bloating, rashes, digestive problems such as stomach discomfort, IBS or poor bowel habits, fatigue, and joint pain are just a few symptoms that are often attributable to food allergies or insensitivities.
 As the name suggests, an elimination diet involves eliminating certain foods from your diet that may be contributing to your experience of these symptoms.
 Particularly for individuals with chronic symptoms, an elimination diet provides a systematic approach to identify which, if any, foods may be resulting in those symptoms.